-A new study by David Burnes and colleagues identifies incidence and risk factors of elder mistreatmentCategories: David Burnes, Faculty in the News
+A new study by David Burnes and colleagues identifies incidence and risk factors of elder mistreatmentCategories: David Burnes, Faculty, Research

 To many, elder abuse — or elder mistreatment, as it is increasingly known — seems like something that happens in other families.
 But a new study of older adults published in Jama Network Open by David Burnes of the University of Toronto and colleagues at Cornell University and Weill Cornell Medicine underscores that this isn’t a realistic view.

 In fact, it reveals that more than one in ten New York State residents aged 60 or older are likely to find themselves in an abusive situation over a ten-year period.

 Completed in two waves over the course of a decade, it’s the first general population-based longitudinal study on the topic of elder abuse that looks at incidence and risk factors — and, as a result, the first to be able to draw inferences about the likelihood that an older adult will experience abuse for the first time.
 The study’s findings will help professionals in the field of gerontology better identify risks and employ strategies to prevent elder mistreatment in the future.

 “Victims of elder abuse have higher risks of premature mortality and poor physical and mental health, as well as higher rates of hospitalization and emergency room usage,” says Burnes, an associate professor and associate dean, academic at the Factor-Inwentash Faculty of Social Work.
 “Elder abuse is now recognized as a serious and prevalent problem affecting older adults by the Canadian government, provincial governments, WHO and the CDC.
 It’s an issue that’s important to address and understand.”

 Burnes is well aware that elder abuse is not just something that happens rarely or to “other families”.
 He was drawn to specialize in gerontology — and elder mistreatment in particular — in part because of his grandmother, who experienced abuse in a nursing home.